CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ## netq show interface-stats
 <!-- vale on -->

 Displays performance statistics for the physical interfaces on switches in your network.
 The NetQ Agent collects the statistics every 30 seconds.
 Statistics are not collected for non-physical interfaces, such as bonds, bridges, and VXLANs.
-You can filter the output by interface or to view only error statistics.
+You can filter the output by interface or to display only errors.
 The output provides the following information for each switch and interface:

 - **Transmit**: tx_bytes, tx_carrier, tx_colls, tx_drop, tx_errs, tx_packets
 - **Receive**: rx_bytes, rx_drop, rx_errs, rx_frame, rx_multicast, rx_packets